The Ins and Outs of Cat Ear Care

 Ear cleaners help to remove the cat ear wax and debris, so disrupting the elements that create the breeding ground for any infection.
-Any prescription ear drops containing antifungals or antibiotics will then be able tackle the infection.
-They may also contain an anti-inflammatory, just to make your cat feel more comfortable and stop scratching – which is visually distressing and continually agitates the ear.
+Any prescription eardrops containing antifungals or antibiotics will then be able to tackle the infection.
+They may also contain anti-inflammatory, just to make your cat feel more comfortable and stop scratching – which is visually distressing and continually agitates the ear.

 Ear infections that have been allowed to become deeply established may also require injections, tablets or even surgery.
 Nobody wants that, especially your cat, so keep an eye on their ears, and if possible keep them clean.

 Otoclean Ear Cleaner is used in cats and dogs for the routine maintenance of ear hygieneSRP £23.35 £12.94

 Warm it.
 Hold the bottle in your hand to warm the liquid, cold drops can come as a shock.

 Dress for it.
 Be aware this can be messy.
 Wear your gardening trousers and have kitchen roll handy to mop up missed drops or shaken out solution.